On the $QQ\bar q\bar q$-Quark Potential in String Models: The -Quark Potential via Gauge/String Duality

 \subsection{The potential}

 With the formulas for the energies of the string configurations, it is straightforward now, following the same steps as in \cite{a-strb1,a-QQq} for the $Q\bar Q$ and $QQq$ systems, to obtain the potential $V_{\2Qqb}$.
 But before we need to specify the model parameters.
 For the purposes of this paper, we will use one of the two parameter sets suggested in \cite{a-strb1}.
 It is mainly a result of fitting the lattice QCD data to the string model we are considering.
 In this case the value of $\s$ is fixed from the slope of the Regge trajectory of $\rho(n)$ mesons in the soft wall model with the geometry \eqref{metric}, and as a result, one gets $\s=0.450\,\text{GeV}^2$ \cite{a-q2}.
 Then, fitting the value of the string tension $\sigma$ to its value in \cite{bulava} gives $\g=0.176$.
+This value is smaller than the value $\g=0.196$ obtained by fitting the lattice data for the heavy quark-antiquark potential in \cite{white} but the discrepancy between these two values is not significant.
 The parameter $\n$ is adjusted to reproduce the lattice result for the string breaking distance in the $Q\bar Q$ system.
 With $\boldsymbol{\ell}_{\QQb}=1.22\,\text{fm}$ for the $u$ and $d$ quarks \cite{bulava}, that results in $\n=3.057$.
 In fixing the value of $\k$, one should keep in mind two things.
 First, the value of $\k$ can be adjusted to fit the lattice data for the three-quark potential, as is done in \cite{a-3q} for pure $SU(3)$ gauge theory.
 Unfortunately, at the moment, there are no lattice data available for QCD with two light quarks.
 Second, the range of allowed values for $\k$ is limited to $-\frac{\ep^3}{15}$ to $\km$, as dictated by Eq.\eqref{vb}.
-Clearly, the phenomenologically motivated value $\k=0.102$ is out of this range.\footnote{It comes from the Lipkin rule $E_{\QQb}=\oh E_{\QQ}$.} In this situation it seems natural to pick the upper bound which is most close to it.
+Clearly, the phenomenologically motivated value $\k=-0.102$ is out of this range as well as $\k=-0.087$ obtained from the lattice for pure gauge theory.\footnote{Note that $\k=-0.102$ is a solution to the equation $\alpha_{\QQ}=\oh\alpha_{\QQb}$ which follows from the phenomenological rule $E_{\QQ}(\ell)=\oh E_{\QQb}(\ell)$ in the limit $\ell\rightarrow 0$.
+See Sec.IV of \cite{a-QQq}.
+Another solution to this equation is $\k=-0.975$.
+Because its absolute value is one order of magnitude larger than the value obtained from the lattice, we discard it.} In this situation it seems natural to pick the upper bound which is most close to those.

 We are now in position to complete the discussion of the disconnected configurations.
 Begin with configuration (b).
 An important point is that $E_{\2Qqb}$ is related to $E_{\QQq}$ by the relation $E_{\2Qqb}(\ell)\approx E_{\QQq}(\ell) + E_{\Qqq} - E_{\qQb}$.
 The value of the discrepancy between those does not exceed $42\,\text{MeV}$, as we describe later.
 Using the formulas \eqref{Qqq} and \eqref{Qqb}-\eqref{Eqqq}, we can make a simple estimate: $E_{\qqq}-E_{\Qqq}+E_{\qQb}\approx 1.445\,\text{GeV}$.
 From this it follows that the energy $E_{\QQq}+E_{\qqq}$ is much higher than $E_{\2Qqb}$.
 Hence configuration (b) is irrelevant for determining the ground state of the $QQ\bar q\bar q$ system.
 Now consider configuration (t).
 In this case we estimate the difference between $E_{\Qqqq}$ and $E_{\Qqb}$.
 From \eqref{Qqb} and \eqref{Qqqq}, we get $E_{\Qqqq}-E_{\Qqb}\approx 1.24\,\text{GeV}$.
 So, the energy of configuration (t) is higher than that of (m) and we come to the conclusion that configuration (t) is irrelevant.
 We can summarize all this by saying that the only relevant disconnected configuration is (m).